 A dehumidifier is the plain answer.
 But not just any dehumidifier.
-I have been dealing with this issue intensely for nearly 20 years.
 The only machine that will get you the results you need is one called a SaniDry Basement Air System from Mainline Home Energy Services.
 And it’s awesome.

 The SaniDry is a high-capacity, high-efficiency dehumidification system, with air filtration, in a single unit.
 The SaniDry takes up to 100 pints of water per day out of your basement air, while using the same energy as a “40 pint” dehumidifier.
 And it filters particles out of the air to less than an incredible two microns in size – which is smaller than any mold spore or dust mite dropping.